Search RHCG Website

 Making milk for your baby

-If this is your first time breastfeeding, it might take some time to get used to expressing.
-Try not to worry if it’s taking longer than you thought – it will get much easier as the days and weeks go by.
-And once your milk supply has been established, feeding forms a special bond between you and your baby.
+If this is your first time breastfeeding, it might take some time to get used to expressing and breastfeeding.
+Try not to worry if it’s taking longer than you thought – it will get easier as the days and weeks go by.

-Expressing milk
+Expressing milk for your baby

 The earlier you start expressing your milk the more milk you will produce.
 In labour ward you will be supported to hand express and shown how to use the breast pump as soon as possible after your baby is born.
 Ideally this will be within the first two hours.

-Double pumping helps to save time and also increases your milk supply.
+Double pumping (expressing from both breasts at the same time) helps to save time and also increases your milk supply.
 The nurses will show you how to use the different settings on the pump and check that your breast shield fits correctly.
-Using the breast pump shouldn’t be sore.
-If you are sore or are worried about how much milk you are making ask your nurse/midwife for help with this.
+Using the breast pump shouldn’t be painful

 Tips from other mums that have helped:

 • Ask the nurse to check your breast shield size on the pump.
-Your breasts change shape in the days and weeks after your baby is born so your shield size may change too.
+Your breasts change shape in the days and weeks after your baby is born so your shield size may change too

-• Cluster expressing.
-You don’t need to express every three hours to fit in 8-10 times/24 hours.
+• You don’t need to express every three hours to fit in 8-10 times/24 hours.
 It can be helpful to express two or three times closer together.
 This then allows you time to be with your baby, spend time with other children or eat your lunch

 • Have a big drink before you go to bed.
 This means you will naturally wake to go to the toilet.
 You can then express your milk overnight.
 This is a really important time to express because the hormones that help you to make milk are highest at night.
 Lots of mums struggle overnight because they are not with their baby.
-Call the unit to see how your baby is doing or looking at photos or watching a video of your baby can help.
+Call the unit to see how your baby is doing or looking at photos or watching a video of your baby can help

-• Have a mini boo or item that smells of your baby when you are not together.
+• Have a mini boo (comforter) or item that smells of your baby when you are not together.

 • Spending time in skin to skin contact with your baby relaxes you both and can help with milk production